Joint Modelling of Multiple Network Views: Introduction

 Network data consists of a set of nodes and a list of edges between the nodes.
 Recently there has been a growing interest in the modelling of network data.
 A number of models have been proposed for network data including exponential random graph models (ERGMs) \citep{Holland1981}, stochastic blockmodels \citep{Holland1983,Air08} and latent space models \citep{HRH02,HRT07}.
 Recent reviews of various network modeling approaches include \cite{Goldenberg2010} and \cite{salter2012review}.

-Latent space models (LSM) are a well known family of latent variable models for network data introduced by \cite{Hoff2002} under the basic assumption that each node has an unknown position in a $D$-dimensional Euclidean latent space: generally the smaller the distance between two nodes in the latent space, the greater the probability of them being connected.
+Latent space models (LSM) are a well known family of latent variable models for network data introduced by \cite{HRH02} under the basic assumption that each node has an unknown position in a $D$-dimensional Euclidean latent space: generally the smaller the distance between two nodes in the latent space, the greater the probability of them being connected.
 Unfortunately, the posterior distribution of the LSM cannot be computed analytically.
-For this reason we propose a variational inferential approach which proves to be less computationally intensive than the MCMC procedure proposed in \cite{Hoff2002} and can therefore easily handle large networks.
+For this reason we propose a variational inferential approach which proves to be less computationally intensive than the MCMC procedure proposed in \cite{HRH02} and can therefore easily handle large networks.

-In many cases, multiple network link relations on the same set of nodes are available.
-Multiple network views, also known as multiplex networks \citep{Mucha10}, can be intended either as multiple link relations among the nodes of the network or a single link relation observed over different conditions, such as one network evolving over time (longitudinal networks).

-In order to deal with multiplex networks we present a latent space joint model (LSJM) that merges the information given by the multiple network views by assuming that the probability of a node being connected with other nodes in each view is explained by a unique latent variable.

-To estimate this model we propose an EM algorithm: the parameter estimates obtained from fitting a LSM for each network view independently are used to approximate the joint posterior distribution of the LSJM; then these results are used to update the parameter estimates of every LSM.
-This process is iterated until convergence.